alan-toledo/Machine-Learning-Algorithms/Poisson Regression/README.md

 ## Description (main.py)
 - This code does not use sklearn functions (from scratch)
-- This code implements a Poisson regression with gradient ascent.
+- This code implements a Generalized Linear Model with a Poisson distribution with gradient ascent.
 - This code make a prediction given new inputs (function predict).

 ## Execution